joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/08/25/podcasts/rich-men-north-of-richmonds-barbie.html?searchResultPosition=4

 **Hawaii Officials Release List of 388 People Missing From Maui Fires**\
 `The list names people who are unaccounted for after wildfires in Maui.
-They asked anyone on the list who survived the fires to come forward and help narrow the tally.`\
+Officials asked anyone on the list who survived the fires to come forward and help narrow the tally.`\
 https://nytimes.com/2023/08/25/us/maui-fire-missing-list.html?searchResultPosition=5

 **How an Aboriginal ‘Voice to Parliament’ Could Be Australia’s Brexit Moment**\